aadilmallick/my-notes-docusaurus/docs/machine-learning/05-NLP-Fundamentals.md

 The same word can mean different things depending on the sentence context, like "blue" for the color or feeling sad.
 Transformers solve this problem via self-attention, meaning they understand context as opposed to simple Word2Vec.

 ### Word2Vec

+#### Token Semantics

+We often remove stop words like “is”, “or”, “both” because they don’t have a lot of semantic meaning and are context-specific.
+There is no point creating embeddings for those.